 Authors will submit their proposals using our submission system, an online submission form that collects information about your proposal and allows you to upload a proposal document.
 No proposals will be received via email.

-We accept submissions of research proposals and proposals for panel sessions to be held in parallel with research presentation sessions.
-Please see the submission guidelines for instructions for each type of submission.
+The Annual Conference accepts submissions of research proposals and proposals for panel sessions to be held in parallel with research presentation sessions.
+Special Conferences generally accept research proposal submission; other types of proposal submissions vary by Special Conference.
+Please see the submission guidelines for instructions for each type of submission for each conference individually for further information.

 All authors must follow the submission guidelines for their proposal, or risk the submission being desk-rejected.

-The deadline to submit a proposal for a conference is in February of the current conference year.
-Actual date depends on the year, so be sure to check the important dates found on the conference homepage.
+The deadline for submission to Special Conferences vary by conference; please visit the conference webpage for more information.
+The deadline to submit a proposal for the Annual Conference is in February of the current conference year.
 All proposals received by the deadline date are deemed original and final.
-Before the deadline, you can delete a submission you have made and resubmit it.
-In this case, it will be treated as a new submission which means - if applicable - the co-authors must confirm their involvement again.
-All co-authors must confirm their involvement by the conference specific deadline in February.
+Before the deadline, you can edit a submission you have made.
+All co-authors must confirm their involvement by the conference-specific deadline in February.

-Yes, a maximum of two (2) proposals, either as an author or named as a co-author, may be submitted.
 If you are not the sole author of a proposal, you must name all co-authors in the submission system.
-Authors should not be omitted from a proposal they contributed to as a means to avoid the two-proposal per-person maximum.
-Submissions with omitted authors may be subject to exclusion at any time before the conference.
+A maximum of two (2) proposals, either as an author or a co-author, may be submitted.
+Authors should not be omitted from a proposal they contributed to as a means to avoid the two-proposal maximum.
+Submissions that have omitted authors or otherwise violate the two-proposal maximum may be subject to exclusion at any time and are considered an ethical violation of the Society.
+Co-authors will be asked to confirm their involvement.
+Submissions with unconfirmed authors by the provided deadline risk desk rejection.

 It is a hallmark that presentations made at SMS Conferences are on the cutting edge of research.
-Therefore, SMS invites proposals rather than finished, complete papers for the SMS Annual Conference.
+Therefore, SMS invites proposals rather than finished, complete papers for SMS Conferences.

 An online system to is used to collect and review proposals for SMS Conference.
 Only submissions of proposal(s) through the online submission system will be accepted.
 The submission process includes the following steps: